perturbo-code/perturbo-workshop-2023/Tutorial2/README.md

 K_POINTS (automatic)
  8 8 8 0 0 0         !very coarse for demomnstration
 ```

-Run SCF calculation to get the groundstate charge density.
+Run SCF calculation to get the ground-state charge density.
 ```
 pw.x -i scf.in > scf.out
 ```
 ### 1.2.
 NSCF
-Run NSCF to get the electron wavefunction on a 4x4x4 k grid.
+Run NSCF to get the electron wavefunction on a `4x4x4` k grid.
+This is a preparation for wannierization.
 Go to `nscf/` directory.
-The input file is below.
+The input file `nscf.in` is below.
 `nbnd` specifies how many bands/eigenstate are calculated.
-We want to include the conduction bands, so we set a number larger than 8.
+We want to include the four valence bands and four conduction bands, so we should set a number larger or equal than 8.
+The number of valence electrons are controlled by the pseudo-potential.

+Command for generating the kpoint list :  `kmesh.pl 4 4 4`
+`kmesh.pl` can be found at `wannier90-3.1.0/utility/` inside the wannier90 code.

 ```
 user@f34442ffeba6:/run/epr_gen/silicon/nscf$ cat nscf.in
 &CONTROL